retostauffer/python-colorspace/paper.md

 implemented: Qualitative palettes for categorical data, sequential palettes for mapping ordered/numeric information, and diverging palettes for coding ordered/numeric data with a central neutral value.
-Besides a variety of predefined HCL-palettes, users can customize them or create their own and integret them in their existing Python workflow.
+Besides a variety of predefined HCL palettes, users can customize them or create their own.

 Furthermore, _colorspace_ provides a variety of function to visualize and assess (existing) sets of colors and color palettes.
-In particular allowing to emulate color vision deficiencies, or calculating contrasts to ensure the set of colors is accessible for everyone and works everywhere.
+In particular allowing to emulate color vision deficiencies to ensure the set of colors is accessible for everyone and works everywhere.
 Overall, the lightweight _colorspace_ package provides a comprehensive color toolbox going much further than just providing a series of color palettes.

 # Statement of need

 Visualization and graphics are often used to communicate (scientific) results.
-However, inefficient color maps can easily break things and therefore need to be chosen carefully chosen carefully [@Tufte:1990; @Brewer:1999; @Ware:2004; @Wilkinson:2005; @Wilke:2019; @Baum:2019; @Crameri:2020].
+However, inefficient color maps can easily break things and therefore need to be chosen carefully
+[@Tufte:1990; @Brewer:1999; @Ware:2004; @Wilkinson:2005; @Wilke:2019; @Baum:2019; @Crameri:2020].
 In recent years, awareness has grown and many plotting libraries have changed their default color palette for the better.
-One well-known example is the release of Matplotlib `2.0` with an update on mostly all default colors [@matplotlib20:colors].
+One well-known example is Matplotlib `2.0` which came with an update on mostly all default colors [@matplotlib20:colors].
 Most notably, 'viridis' replaces the classic 'jet' color map, a color map very similar to the infamous RGB rainbow color palette, which is notorious for causing all sorts of problems.